pointstablecoin/point/doc/developer-notes.md

 ---------------------

-- For resolving merge/rebase conflicts, it can be useful to enable diff3 style using `git config MERGE.conflictstyle diff3`.
+- For resolving merge/rebase conflicts, it can be useful to enable diff3 style using `git config POINT.conflictstyle diff3`.
 Instead of

         <<<
         yours